Tuition and mandatory fees

 For current information on tuition and fees, visit the Student Accounting and University Cashiering Services web site (studentaccounting.unt.edu).
 Student Accounting and University Cashiering Services is open from 8:15 a.m. to 5 p.m.
 Monday through Friday.

 Undergraduate students have the choice between two tuition plans–the Eagle Express Tuition Plan and the Traditional Tuition Plan.
 The Eagle Express Tuition Plan lets a student lock in their total academic costs and receive up to a $3,000 incentive when they graduate on time.
 You must meet Texas residency requirements and be seeking a bachelor’s degree to be eligible for this plan.
+Students on the Traditional Plan will pay a 3.9 percent increase in tuition each year.
 If you do not meet the Texas residency requirements, you will be automatically enrolled in the traditional tuition plan.

 For additional information concerning UNT’s Tuition Plans for Undergraduate Students, go to eagleexpress.unt.edu.